xiye17/EvalQAExpl/README.md

 * huggingface-transformers==3.3.1
 * pytorch==1.6.0

-Please fix the version of huggingface-transformers, since the API changes pretty quickly.
+Please use this version of huggingface-transformers, since the API changes pretty quickly.

 ## Experiments on HotpotQA (Yes-No and Brdige)

 **Annotations for Counterfactuals**

-Our annotations for hotpot counterfactuals can be found in `hotpot_counterfactuals` (50 for Bridge Type questions and 50 for Yes-No Type questions).
+Our annotations for HotpotQA counterfactuals can be found in `hotpot_counterfactuals` (50 for Bridge Type questions and 50 for Yes-No Type questions).

 #### 1. Train Base HotpotQA Model (Distractor Settings)
 Our HotpotQA base model is a select-and-answer style model.
-We first select 2 paragraphs using a document ranker model (a roberta classification model) to construct the context, and then use a roberta qa model to answer the question.
-Here, we only train the qa part and use provided scores to select paragraphs.
+We first select 2 paragraphs using a document ranker model (a roberta classification model) to construct the context, and then use a RoBERTa QA model to answer the question.
+Here, we only train the QA part and use provided scores to select paragraphs.
 Detailed implmentation of the document ranker can be found in [NaiveHotpotBaseline](https://github.com/xiye17/NaiveHotpotBaseline).

 a. put the [HotpotQA](https://hotpotqa.github.io/) in directory `datasets/hotpot`.

 b. run `python make_hpqa_dataset.py`.
-This will generate squad-style dataset files in `outputs` direcotry.
+This will generate Squad-style dataset files in `outputs` direcotry.
 Naming convention follows `[split]-[dataset].json`, where `[dataset]` is `hpqa`.
-For training split, we use the *gold paragraphs* to train the model, for dev/bridge-perturb/yesno-perturb split we used paragraphs selected using the ranker provided outputs in `misc/dev_ranker_preds.bin`.
-Please refer this implemention ([NaiveHotpotBaseline](https://github.com/xiye17/NaiveHotpotBaseline)) for details.
+For training split, we use the *gold paragraphs* to train the model, for dev/bridge-perturb/yesno-perturb split we use paragraphs selected using the ranker provided outputs in `misc/dev_ranker_preds.bin`.
+Please refer to this implementation ([NaiveHotpotBaseline](https://github.com/xiye17/NaiveHotpotBaseline)) for details.

 c. run `sh run_qa.sh train hpqa [exp_id]` to train the roberta model.
 This will write all outputs to `exps/[dataset]-[exp_id]`.
 Please refer to the script for details of hyper-parameters.

 d. store the trained model at `checkpoints/hpqa_roberta-base`.
-Create this foler and copy the needed files (`pytorch_model.bin`, `config.json`, and etc.) there.
+Create this folder and copy the needed files (`pytorch_model.bin`, `config.json`, and etc.) there.

 e. verify the trained model using `sh run_qa.sh eval hpqa dev`.
-It should be able to achieve an exact match of 63% and f1 score os 77.0, comparable to strong single vanilla-bert-based model.
+It should be able to achieve an exact match of 63% and f1 score o 77.0, comparable to strong single vanilla-bert-based model.

 #### 2. Generate Interprations